gangelo/deco_lite/README.md

 #=> ["Address can't be blank"]

 model.load!(hash: { address: '123 park road, anytown, nj 01234' })
-model.validate
+model.valid?
 #=> true
 ```

 #### Validate whether or not certain fields were loaded

-To be clear, this example does not validate the _data_ associated with the fields loaded; rather, this example validates whether or not the _fields themselves_ were loaded into your model, and as a result, `attr_accessors` created.
-If you only want to validate the _data_ loaded into your model, simply add `ActiveModel` validation, just like you would any other `ActiveModel` model, see the [Add validators to my model](#add-validators-to-my-model) section.
+To be clear, this example does not validate the *data* associated with the fields loaded; rather, this example validates whether or not the *fields themselves* were loaded into your model, and as a result, `attr_accessors` created *for* them on the model.
+If you only want to validate the *data* loaded into your model, simply use `ActiveModel` validations, just like you would any other `ActiveModel` model (see the [Add validators to my model](#add-validators-to-my-model) section).

-If you want to validate whether or not particular _fields_ were added to your model as attributes (`attr_accessor`), as a result of `#load!`ing data into your model, you need to add the required field names to the `DecoLite::Model#required_fields` attribute, or use inheritance:
+If you want to validate whether or not particular *fields* were loaded into your model, as a result of `#load!`ing data into your model, you need to add the required field names to the `DecoLite::Model#required_fields` attribute, or use inheritance:
   - Create a `DecoLite::Model` subclass.
-  - Override the `DecoLite::Model#required_fields` method and return an Array of field names represented by `Symbols` you want to validate.
+  - Override the `DecoLite::Model#required_fields` method.
+  - Return an Array of `Symbols` that represent the fields you want to validate (e.g. `%i[first last ssn]`).

 For example: